Al-Mourabitoun: Decline and demise 1983–88

-On January 29, 1983, the Israeli-run Front for the Liberation of Lebanon from Foreigners detonated a car bomb close to the Fatah HQ at Chtaura, and another in West Beirut, close to the HQ of the INM/al-Murabitoun.
+On January 29, 1983, the Israeli-run Front for the Liberation of Lebanon from Foreigners (FLLF) detonated a car-bomb close to the Fatah HQ at Chtaura, and another in West Beirut, close to the HQ of the INM/al-Mourabitoun.
 Some sixty people were killed and hundreds wounded.

 Ibrahim Kulaylat emerged from the wreck of the LNM and the Palestinian withdrawal as the dominant Sunni leader, though he opted not to join the LNRF/Jammoul nor the pro-Syrian LNSF alliances in the mid-1980s, and consequently the political influence of the INM/al-Murabitoun had waned significantly.
 The Movement initially waged its own guerrilla war at the Beirut area against Israeli forces, but later fought in a more conventional fashion at the 1983–84 Mountain War allied with the Druze PSP/PLA, the LCP/Popular Guard and SSNP in the Chouf District against the Christian Lebanese Forces (LF) and the Lebanese Army.
 Later during the Coastal War in March–April 1985, the Al-Mourabitoun joined in a Syrian-backed coalition with the Popular Nasserist Organization (PNO), the Druze PSP/PLA and the Shi'ite Amal Movement, which defeated the Christian Lebanese Forces (LF) attempts to establish bridgeheads at Damour and Sidon.

-This alliance was short-lived, however, and when the War of the Camps broke out in April 1985 at West Beirut, it saw the Al-Mourabitoun allied with the PLO, the Nasserite Sixth of February Movement, the Communist Action Organization in Lebanon (OCAL), and the Kurdish Democratic Party – Lebanon (KDP-L) pitted against a powerful coalition of Shia Amal movement, pro-Syrian SSNP-L, the Lebanese Army, and anti-Arafat dissident Palestinian guerrilla factions of the Palestinian National Salvation Front backed by Syria.
-Eventually, al-Murabitoun suffered heavy defeat after a week of brutal fighting, and ceased to exist as a significant fighting force.
-Following its defeat, the movement lost many of its Shia foot-soldiers and members, becoming almost exclusively Sunni Muslim.
+This alliance was short-lived, however, and in March 1985, the Druze PSP/PLA stormed and seized the Al-Mourabitoun facilities in West Beirut, including their Party' Headquarters and their radio and television studios.
+When the War of the Camps broke out in April that year at West Beirut, it saw the Al-Mourabitoun allied with the PLO, the Nasserite Sixth of February Movement, the Communist Action Organization in Lebanon (OCAL), and the Kurdish Democratic Party – Lebanon (KDP-L) pitted against a powerful coalition of Shia Amal movement, pro-Syrian SSNP-L, the Lebanese Army, and anti-Arafat dissident Palestinian guerrilla factions of the Palestinian National Salvation Front backed by Syria.
+Eventually, the al-Murabitoun was crushed after a week of brutal fighting, and ceased to exist as a significant fighting force.
+Following its defeat, the movement lost many of its Shia foot-soldiers and members, becoming an almost exclusively Sunni Muslim militia.

 Deprived from its own military wing, the weakened INM went underground again for the remainder of the war and gradually withered away, forcing Ibrahim Kulaylat to flee the Country in 1986 to seek asylum in Switzerland.
-Some remnants of the Al-Murabitoun, however, remained at large in West Beirut, waging a fierce guerrilla war against the Syrian Army until February 1987, only to be brutally suppressed in the 1987–88 anti-militia sweeps carried out jointly by Syrian Commando troops and the Lebanese Internal Security Forces (ISF).
+Some remnants of the Al-Mourabitoun, however, remained at large in West Beirut, waging a fierce guerrilla war against the Syrian Army until February 1987, only to be brutally suppressed in the 1987–88 anti-militia sweeps carried out jointly by Syrian Commando troops and the Lebanese Internal Security Forces (ISF).